USA Student Visa Process Step-by-Step: The Complete Guide for Nepalese Students

 Pre-Application Process: What You Need to Know

-To apply for a US student visa, several USA visa requirements for Nepalese students must be met.
 These requirements ensure you are qualified to study in the USA and have the means to support yourself while you’re there.

 • Proof of Enrollment in a US Institution: You must first be accepted into a SEVP-approved school in the U.S. Once you receive an acceptance letter, the school will provide you with the I-20 form, which is necessary for your visa application.